Scroll down to see how to modify the CSM Menu.lst file - see 'Modifying the CSM Menu using the CUSTOM folder' section.

 Directly boot in UEFI Mode with Clover

 If you wish to boot directly from the CSM menu to the UEFI boot files in the image (in UEFI mode) without needing to reboot, then you need to ensure Clover is present in your MakePartImage folder, before you make a partition image (.imgPTN) file.
-Clover Lite is already be included in the latest MPI_Tool_Pack.
+Clover is already included in the latest MPI_Tool_Pack versions.

 See the ReadMe.txt file inside the MPI_Clover_Tool_Pack for details and my blog post here.

-The Clover used in MPI is limited to FAT32 partitions that contain EFI boot files.
+The version of Clover used in MPI is limited to FAT32 partitions that contain EFI boot files.